 Historically job seekers have been forced to search through pages of long, wordy job descriptions, first through newspapers and most recently through online job boards.
 The problem with this approach is that overall comprehension from text alone is low in the first place.
 Then add to that the fact that most people don’t take the time to read the entire listing anyway, and you get a lot of unqualified applicants, all of which eat-up time and resources on the administrative end.

-Furthermore, most people are not aware that when you do an online search through Google GOOG -1.47% or Yahoo YHOO -1.92%, video shows up at the top of the results.
-Therefore, our videos tap-in to this already-in-place search engine optimization, allowing employers’ job videos to populate first for the most relevant candidates.
+Furthermore, most people are not aware that when you do an online search through Google or Yahoo, video shows up at the top of the results.
+Therefore, our videos tap-in to this already-in-place search engine optimization, allowing employers’ VIDEOJOBS™ to populate first for the most relevant candidates.

 On the one hand if your business is booming that could mean a pick up in jobs being filled, but it also means corporate America is having a tougher time filling them on their own.
 What’s the disconnect?